Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Background and Related Work

 \section{Background and Related Work}

-As described in Sec.\ref{section:intro}, lab-based clinical assessment was one of the most effective stroke rehabilitation assessment methods.
-In this section, we introduce of the the lab-based approach named Chedoke Arm and Hand Activity Inventory (CAHAI) scoring, based on which our automated system can be developed.
-Some sensing and machine learning techniques for automated health assessment were also introduced.
+As described in Sec.\ref{section:intro}, lab-based clinical assessment \xic{is} one of the most effective stroke rehabilitation assessment methods.
+In this section, we introduce the lab-based approach named Chedoke Arm and Hand Activity Inventory (CAHAI) scoring \cite{Barreca:2006b}, based on which our automated system can be developed.
+Some sensing and machine learning techniques for automated health assessment are also \xic{reviewed in this section}.